 FAIR OAK CROSS COUNTRY and SHOW-JUMP SCHOOLING ROUNDS

-Our cross country course is open all subject to the Governments guidance and all Covid 19 measures must be followed at all times
+Our cross country course will re-open on March 29th subject to ground conditions and all subject to the Governments guidance and all Covid 19 measures must be followed at all times

 The British Equestrian Federation (BEF) statement https://www.britishequestrian.org.uk/news/british-equestrian-s-stance-on-riding-and-coaching-reviewed, or see lower in the page